netdata/netdata/web/server/README.md

 ## Configuration

-You can disable the web server by editing `netdata.conf` and setting:
+Disable the web server by editing `netdata.conf` and setting:

 ```
 [web]
     mode = none
 ```

-With the web server enabled, you can control the number of threads and sockets with the following settings:
+With the web server enabled, control the number of threads and sockets with the following settings:

 ```
 [web]